vividos/RetroFantasyRolePlayingGame/DevelopmentLog.md

 ﻿# Development Log

+## 2020-11-15 Day 7: Message scroll

+The message scroll is a central element in the user interface, since it shows responses to actions that the user takes, and possibly any other textual info the player needs.
+The message scroll should break text on word breaks and support colored words.

+Coding this was easier than I thought.
+I split the logic of handling all the message scroll text breaking and coloring to a new view model class.
+The view class just renders the text that comes from the view model.
+A color modifier character (~) can be used to switch colors in the middle of a sentence.
+The handling of finding word breaks and length of strings got a little more complicated, though.
+And the best thing is, the message scroll can be reused when doing a conversation dialog.

 ## 2020-11-06 Day 6: Initial in-game screen layout

 Today I tried out how the in-game screen could look.
 Various RPGs from the